ket-c/huaweiv3calculator/README.md

-"# huaweiv3calculator"
+# huaweiv3calculator
-Calculate the unlock code for huawei devices 3G/4G v1, v2, v3/v201
+Calculate the unlock code for **huawei** devices 3G/4G v1, v2, v3/v201

-Note: Most 4G devices may not beb 100%
+Note: Most 4G devices may not be 100%

 But for 3G devices.
 100% can unlock